eucVeteran/java_flows_implementation/README.md

 // > 8
 ```

-Look at the provided tests for more examples
+Look at the provided tests for more examples.

 ### Generic Data Types in Java
 [Generics](https://www.baeldung.com/java-generics) are Java's implementation of programming language concept called [Parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism) -- type variables for your types.
 Although this may sound complicated, on the most basic level, generics provide the answer to the question "**...of what?**".